 In an effort to decrease the number of CMV-involved fatalities and serious injuries in Missouri, the MoDOT Highway Safety and Traffic Division will do a statewide media campaign to educate non-CMV drivers on how to safely travel around CMVs.
 The Commercial Motor Vehicle Awareness campaign will be held in August using the tagline "Respect the Load, Share the Road".
-The theme is aimed at informing the public of the need for the trucking industry, as well as safe driving behaviors around them.
+The theme is aimed at informing the public of the need for the trucking industry as well as safe driving behaviors around them.
 The campaign also reminds CMV drivers of safe driving tips.
 The Missouri Department of Transportation uses a media company with an existing state contract.

-The MoDOT Motor Carrier Services (MCS) Division has approximately 34 personnel involved in public education and awareness.
-Pending no restrictions that would prohibit such as a result of the COVID pandemic, the MCS Division will conduct presentations to teen students in various schools statewide.
-The presentations educate on CMV safety, including safely driving around a CMV, sharing the road, stopping distances, blind spots and seat belt and inattentive driving awareness.
+The MoDOT Motor Carrier Services Division will conduct approximately 50 presentations to teen students in various schools statewide.
+The presentations educate on CMV safety including safely driving around a CMV, sharing the road, stopping distances, blind spots and seat belt and inattentive driving awareness.

-Pending no event changes, cancellations or travel restrictions that would prohibit such as a result of the COVID pandemic, Missouri will participate in activities sponsored by the Missouri Trucking Association (MoTA), including their monthly Council of Safety Supervisors meetings, the Spring and Fall Conferences and the annual Truck Driving Championship.
+The state will participate in activities sponsored by the Missouri Trucking Association (MoTA), including their monthly Council of Safety Supervisors meetings, the spring and fall conferences and the annual Truck Driving Championship.

-Pending no restrictions that would prohibit such as a result of the COVID pandemic, the Missouri State Highway Patrol, Kansas City Police Department, St. Louis Metropolitan Police Department, St. Louis County Police Department and Missouri Department of Transportation will provide educational outreach to various groups throughout the year.
+The Missouri State Highway Patrol, Kansas City Police Department, St. Louis Metropolitan Police Department, St. Louis County Police Department and Missouri Department of Transportation will provide educational outreach to various groups throughout the year.
 They will also provide information on CMV regulations.
-The Missouri State Highway Patrol has approximately 11 personnel involved in public education and awareness.
-The Kansas City Police Department has approximately 8 personnel involved in public education and awareness.
-The St. Louis Metropolitan Police Department has approximately 10 personnel involved in public education and awareness.
-The St. Louis County Police Department has approximately 6 personnel involved in public education and awareness.